GIScience/gis-training-resource-center/content/Module_2/en_qgis_data_sources_ex4.md

 __Estimated time demand for the exercise__
 ^^^

-- The exercise takes around 2 hours to complete, depending on the number of participants and their familiarity with computer systems.
+- The exercise takes around 45 hours to complete and discuss, depending on the number of participants and their familiarity with computer systems.

 :::